 Where the design community meets.

-Ingolstadt and Munich, Germany Creative Director, User Experience and Design Joined about 5 years ago
+Ingolstadt and Munich, Germany Creative Director, User Experience and Design Joined over 5 years ago

 Azmir hasn't posted any stories yet.